 Charts And Graphs:

 3/27/2021 - The chart below shows "excess deaths" in the USA are far FAR FAR

-But in 2018 there were no economic lockdowns, no mask mandates, and in 2021
+But in 2018 there were no economic lockdowns, no mask mandates, people did not

 Economic lockdowns effect on deaths due to Covid by state: no correlation what-so-ever:

 Chart from: https://shahar-26393.medium.com/not-a-shred-of-doubt-sweden-was-right-32e6dab1f47a showing "excess deaths" in Sweden comparing 2017-2018 to 2020-2021:

 Another chart from: https://shahar-26393.medium.com/not-a-shred-of-doubt-sweden-was-right-32e6dab1f47a showing Sweden's trending "excess deaths" over the years:

 In the chart below, it shows "Deaths broken down by Age" (also available here: https://i.imgur.com/7u7wgew.jpg )